CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/huang-lccdmamba-2025/index.md

 - article-journal
 publication: "in *Remote Sensing*  [SCI, JCR Q1]"
 doi: https://doi.org/10.1109/JSTARS.2025.3531499
-abstract: 'Land cover change detection (LCCD) is a crucial research topic for rational planning of land use and facilitation of sustainable land resource growth.
+abstract: Land cover change detection (LCCD) is a crucial research topic for rational planning of land use and facilitation of sustainable land resource growth.
   However, due to the complexity of LCCD tasks, integrating global and local features and fusing contextual information from remote sensing features are